 Wittmann, R., Cortes, L.B.G., Löwen, H. et al. Nat.
 Commun.
 12, 623 (2021)

-Paul A. Monderkamp et al, The many faces of topological defects in confined smectic liquid crystals, (in preparation).
+Paul A. Monderkamp et al, Topology of orientational defects in confined smectic liquid crystals, Physical Review Letters, 127, 198001, 2021.

 Colloidal liquid crystals: phase behavior, dynamics and confinement, PhD thesis, Louis Cortes.
 (Download here.)